 6.13.1 Description

-Editor's note: Describe the solutions.
-Sub-clause(s) may be added to capture details, procedural flow, etc.

 This is a solution to Key Issue #1: Analytic Information Exposure to 5GS NF, and Key Issue #2: Analytic information exposure to AF.
 Metadata refers a set of descriptive data on the analytic information provided by the NWDAF.
 For example, the metadata could contain the list of the available analytic information, the analytic information name/ description, the calculation algorithm, the analysed data granularity, the sampling rate, etc.

-Editor's note: the IE structure of metadata is FFS.
+NOTE 1: Defining the IE structure of metadata remaining for the normative phase.

 6.13.1.1 Metadata request by 5G NF